 Charlotte, North Carolina USA

-*Mark Baranowski/Marquis' Brothel is not affiliated with or sponsored by the creators, producers, and/or rights holders of any subject, individual or character depicted in these works, nor is any item to be considered "official merchandise" relating to any such featured subject.
+*DISCLAIMER: Not affiliated with or sponsored by the creators, producers, and/or rights holders of any subject, individual or character depicted in these works, nor is any available item to be considered officially licensed merchandise relating to any such featured subject.